pasciaks/MakeChangeProject/README.md

 	- Format code, keep it separated (Indented)
 	- Use of BigDecimal, and String builder

-#### How to run this program.

--This is a .java source code, command line project.
+#### How to run this program : This is a .java source code, command line project.
 	-You could open the project in an IDE and execute the main method using the IDE tools.
 	-You can compile the project (.java) file on the command line, and then execute the compiled code.

--The compilation and execution in the command line is subject to the proper working directory and installed JAVA Compiler and specific platform.
+		--The compilation and execution in the command line is subject to the proper working directory and installed JAVA Compiler and specific platform.

 #### Compile the .java source file